developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/barcode/ScannerConfig_CodeIdType/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-A Code ID character identifies the code type of a scanned bar code.
+A Code ID character identifies the code type of a scanned barcode.
 This is useful when the reader is decoding more than one code type.
 Select a code ID character to insert between the prefix and the decoded symbol.

 **Type** - Java.Lang.Enum